Congolese army says rebels massacred 50 civilians in eastern town | Law-Order

 Congolese army says rebels massacred 50 civilians in eastern town

-"We are deeply saddened by the massacre of civilians in Kishishe, which could constitute a war crime," said Stephanie Miley, charge d'affaires for the U.S. Embassy in Kinshasa, on Twitter.
+Democratic Republic of Congo's armed forces on Thursday said M23 rebels and their allies killed 50 civilians in a massacre in the eastern town of Kishishe this week.
+Congo's army and the M23, a Tutsi-led militia, have been locked in fighting for months in the country's restive east.

-Democratic Republic of Congo's armed forces said in a statement that M23 rebels and their allies killed 50 civilians in a massacre in the eastern town of Kishishe on Tuesday.
+Democratic Republic of Congo's armed forces on Thursday said M23 rebels and their allies killed 50 civilians in a massacre in the eastern town of Kishishe this week.

-Human Rights Watch and a U.S. diplomat also said on Thursday that they had information about a massacre in Kishishe, which is in North Kivu province, but did not give figures.
-"We are deeply saddened by the massacre of civilians in Kishishe, which could constitute a war crime," said Stephanie Miley, charge d'affaires for the U.S. Embassy in Kinshasa, on Twitter.
+The United Nations, Human Rights Watch (HRW) and a U.S. diplomat also said they had information about a massacre on Tuesday in Kishishe, North Kivu province, but did not give figures.
+"We are deeply saddened by the massacre of civilians in Kishishe, which could constitute a war crime," Stephanie Miley, charge d'affaires for the U.S. Embassy in Kinshasa, said on Twitter.

+A spokesperson for the U.N. peacekeeping mission in Congo, MONUSCO, said it had received reports of a large number of civilian casualties committed during clashes between the M23 and local militias in Kishishe, and called for an investigation.
+HRW researcher Thomas Fessy said the international rights group had also received "credible reports" about the killing of civilians amid clashes which led to the M23 capturing the territory.

+Congo and U.N. experts say neighbouring Rwanda supports the M23, which Rwanda has consistently denied.
+The two countries took part in talks last week in Angola aimed at finding solutions to the conflict.
+One of their agreements was that an East African Community (EAC) regional force

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)